dmitrievanthony/ignite/modules/ml/python/README.md

-# Apache Ignite ML Python API
+# GridGain ML Python API

-Apache Ignite ML Python API that allows to use Ignite ML from Python.
+GridGain ML Python API that allows to use GridGain ML from Python.